 This was addressed in 1582 by Ugo Buoncompagno who became Pope Gregory XIII.
 He

 modified the Julian system by very slightly reducing the number of leap years.
-Under the Gregorian Calendar, (I hope I’ve got this right) you don’t get a leap year in a century year, unless the first two digits are exactly divisible by four (thus the year 2000 was not a leap year; the year 2100 will be).
+Under the Gregorian Calendar, (I hope I’ve got this right) you don’t get a leap year in a century year, unless the first two digits are exactly divisible by four (thus the year 2000 was a leap year; but the year 2100 won't be).
 This will apparently work for another 2,800 years, viz until 4382 AD - which should see us out.
-Note: I got the maths slightly wrong in the first version of this, but I hope it's right now.
+Note: I got the maths slightly wrong in other versions of this, but I hope it's right now.

 There was also the immediate problem of removing the 10 days.
 This caused riots,